 - The new Fachhochschule: This summer the technical college move next to the station Derendorf S and will change the face and atmosphere of the district.

 - Platz der Ideen: While this might not be a ‘sight’ in particular, it’s a great place to start your exploration around Derendorf.
-This location has a map of all parking spots, buses, hotels, places to eat and ATMs you can find around the city.
+This location has a map of all parking spots, buses, hotels, places to eat, and ATMs you can find around the city.

-- AMD Akademie Mode & Design: If you’re into fashion and design, this is a neat school who has held some neat events in the past including a “fair fashion” event teaching people to swap clothing or buy good quality things.
+- AMD Akademie Mode & Design: If you’re into fashion and design, this is a neat school that has held some neat events in the past including a “fair fashion” event teaching people to swap clothing or buy good quality things.

 Shops in Derendorf

 - Kaufland: One of the biggest in the city and the best place to get everything you need in one shop!

 - Underwater No.1: If you’re a fan of diving, this place is quite a unique shop to have in the center of a town with nowhere to dive.
 Certainly worth a browse!

 - Grossmarkt: Grossmarkt is one of the cities largest and best flea markets!
 There are also a number of other amazing flea markets to check out as well!

 Nature in Derendorf